sealmindset/EdgeTPU/README.md

 ## Configure the Google Dual Coral Edge TPU on the Raspberry Pi 5

-Write the RPI image to a SD Card.
+Write the recommended RPI 64 image for Pi 5 to a SD Card.

 ## Initial Boot
 ### Configure Hardware Settings